Dust devil

-A dust devil (also known regionally as a "dirt devil") is a strong, well-formed, and relatively short-lived whirlwind.
-Its size ranges from small (half a metre wide and a few metres tall) to large (more than 10 m wide and more than 1 km tall).
+A dust devil (also known regionally as a dirt devil) is a strong, well-formed, and relatively short-lived whirlwind.
+Its size ranges from small (18 in/half a metre wide and a few yards/metres tall) to large (more than 30 ft/10 m wide and more than half a mile/1 km tall).
 The primary vertical motion is upward.
-Dust devils are usually harmless, but can on rare occasions grow large enough to pose a threat to both people and property.
+Dust devils are usually harmless, but can on rare occasions grow large enough to endanger both people and property.

 They are comparable to tornadoes in that both are a weather phenomenon involving a vertically oriented rotating column of wind.
 Most tornadoes are associated with a larger parent circulation, the mesocyclone on the back of a supercell thunderstorm.
 Dust devils form as a swirling updraft under sunny conditions during fair weather, rarely coming close to the intensity of a tornado.

 Formation

-Dust devils form when a pocket of hot air near the surface rises quickly through cooler air above it, forming an updraft.
-If conditions are just right, the updraft may begin to rotate.
-As the air rapidly rises, the column of hot air is stretched vertically, thereby moving mass closer to the axis of rotation, which causes intensification of the spinning effect by conservation of angular momentum.
-The secondary flow in the dust devil causes other hot air to speed horizontally inward to the bottom of the newly forming vortex.
-As more hot air rushes in toward the developing vortex to replace the air that is rising, the spinning effect becomes further intensified and self-sustaining.
-A dust devil, fully formed, is a funnel-like chimney through which hot air moves, both upwards and in a circle.
+Dust devils form when a pocket of hot air near the earth surface rises quickly through cooler air above it, forming an updraft.
+The hot air rises because it is less dense than the cooler air.
+In the right conditions, the updraft begins to rotate.
+The rising air stretches vertically, moving closer to the axis of rotation, which intensifies the spinning by conservation of angular momentum.
+The secondary flow of air causes more hot air to speed horizontally inward to the bottom of the forming vortex.
+As more hot air rushes toward the vortex to replace the rising air, the spinning intensifies.
+A fully-formed dust devil is a funnel-like chimney through which hot air moves upwards and in a circle.
 As the hot air rises, it cools, loses its buoyancy and eventually ceases to rise.
 As it rises, it displaces air which descends outside the core of the vortex.
 This cool air returning acts as a balance against the spinning hot-air outer wall and keeps the system stable.

-The spinning effect, along with surface friction, usually will produce a forward momentum.
+The spinning and surface friction produce a forward momentum which moves the vortex horizontally.
 The dust devil may be sustained if it moves over nearby sources of hot surface air.

-As available hot air near the surface is channeled up the dust devil, eventually surrounding cooler air will be sucked in.
-Once this occurs, the effect is dramatic, and the dust devil dissipates in seconds.
-Usually this occurs when the dust devil is moving slowly (depletion) or begins to enter a terrain where the surface temperatures are cooler.
+However, it dissipates in seconds if cooler air is sucked in instead of hot air.
+This happens when it enters an area of cooler surface air or when its movement slows down, thereby using up all available hot air.

 Certain conditions increase the likelihood of dust devil formation.